voioo/td/README.md

 # td (Todo-cli)

-td is a Golang Todo-cli app
+td is a To-do TUI app written in golang

 ## Installation